sui-foundation/sui-move-intro-course/README.md

 # Sui Move Intro Course

-Introductory course to the Sui Move language maintained by Sui Foundation
+Introductory course to the Sui Move language maintained by the [Sui Foundation](https://suifoundation.org/)

 ## Content